Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot-SDK/Substrate/9-Substrate-Interactions-slides.md

 Notes:

 - You will learn how the storage key is calculated in FRAME based substrate chains in the FRAME module.
-- What do you get?

 ---v